 Regarding age of onset we found that an earlier age of onset was (non-significantly, p=.086) associated with more marked increase of hippocampal volumes over time.
 This trend effect was independent of cumulative dose and change in dose.
-When taking the normal developmental trajectory into account (with hippocampal volumes increasing until late adulthood (Goddings, Mills et al. 2014, Ostby, Tamnes et al. 2009), and subsequently slightly leveling or decreasing (Ostby, Tamnes et al. 2009) a larger volume increase in the early onset cannabis users could indicate a ‘delayed’ developmental trajectory, i.e. hippocampal volumes of cannabis users starting at a younger age increase more during young adulthood.
+When taking the normal developmental trajectory into account (with hippocampal volumes increasing until late adulthood (Goddings, Mills et al. 2014, Ostby, Tamnes et al. 2009), and subsequently slightly plateauing or decreasing (Ostby, Tamnes et al. 2009) a larger volume increase in the early onset cannabis users could indicate a ‘delayed’ developmental trajectory, i.e. hippocampal volumes of cannabis users starting at a younger age increase more during young adulthood.
 Although in need of empirical testing, this could mean that hippocampal volumes might reach a normative volume over time, although delayed.
 This delay in development could be an explanation for the adverse effects that are found in early onset cannabis users, like early school leaving (Lynskey, Coffey et al. 2003) and poorer cognitive function (Gruber, Sagar et al. 2012).
 This may indicate an adverse effect of cannabis use at an early age on the hippocampus or an association between hippocampal volume and the vulnerability for early start of cannabis use.
-However, due to the relatively small N the present study might have been underpowered to detect such an effect.
+However, due to the relatively small N the present study might have been underpowered to detect smaller hippocampal volume in association with earlier cannabis use.
 Future longitudinal studies in larger samples of regular cannabis users should further evaluate the role of early onset cannabis use on the developing hippocampus.

 Strengths and limitations